 This is a common myth, but actually the highest paid age demographic are those between 30 -49, while over 50s who are hired understand the difficulties of finding employment and often offer better value as they accept reductions from previous salaries while still offering high levels of knowledge and experience.
-Additionally workers over 55 are less likely to change jobs compared with younger workers thus saving on recruitment costs and training new employees
+Additionally workers over 55 are less likely to change jobs compared with younger workers thus saving on recruitment costs and training new employees.

-They are often 'overqualified' for the job
+2. They are often 'overqualified' for the job

 Older workers who fail to get recruited are often assessed as "overqualified".
-But this is largely because they have higher levels of experience and knowledge, including management, than other applicants, but given the job market are happy to accept less senior positions or now are looking for less stressful positions, but are still able to offer extra wisdom and experience of benefit to companies and managers
+This is largely because they have higher levels of experience and knowledge, including management, than other applicants.
+However, given the job market, they are happy to accept less senior positions or are looking for a less stressful position.
+Regardless, older workers are still able to offer extra wisdom and experience of benefit to companies and managers.

-2. Younger workers are more productive and perform better than older workers

-Age and workplace performance isn't automatic.
-Evidence shows that older workers perform just as effectively as younger workers and that where there is an age diverse workforce there are benefits in each age group learning from and teaching the others
+3. Younger workers are more productive and perform better than older workers younger workers and that where there is an age diverse workforce there are benefits in each age group learning from and teaching the others.